The Theater at Madison Square Garden

-The Theater at Madison Square Garden is a theater located in New York City's Madison Square Garden (MSG).
+The Infosys Theater at Madison Square Garden (formerly the Felt Forum, Paramount Theater, The Theater at Madison Square Garden, WaMu Theater at Madison Square Garden and Hulu Theater) is a theater located in New York City's Madison Square Garden (MSG).
 It seats between 2,000 and 5,600 people and is used for concerts, shows, sports, meetings, and other events.
 It is situated beneath the main Madison Square Garden arena that hosts MSG's larger events.